 There are two interleaved high-level goals for this project.
 The first is to set up, for the first time, a generic architecture and a comprehensive implementation for a multilingual textual inference platform and to make it available to the scientific and technological communities.
 The second goal of the project is to develop a new generation of inference-based industrial text exploration applications for customer interactions, which will enable businesses to better analyze and make sense of their diverse and often unpredicted client content.
 These goals will be achieved for three languages – English, German and Italian, and for three customer interaction channels – speech (transcriptions), email and social media.
 This is a EC STREP project undertaken in collaboration with Bar Ilan University, DFKI, FBK, and the companies AlmaWave, NICE, and OMQ.

 The goal of the doctoral program is to extend semantic analysis to the discourse level and to approximate coherence-based interpretation through three mutually supporting research directions: (a) analysing semantic phenomena at the discourse level and representing them as “semantic graphs”; (b) using these graphs to improve semantic analysis; (c) evaluating (a) and (b) in NLP applications.
 The proposed PhD topics are integrated into and linked by the three directions.
 Further ties are ensured by the joint use of text collections (corpora).

 - Prof. Alessandro Lenci, University of Pisa

-- Dr. Gemma Boleda, University Pompeu Fabra, Bacelona
+- Prof. Gemma Boleda, University Pompeu Fabra, Barcelona

 - Prof. Hans Werner Müller & Dr. Nicole Brazda, University Hospital Düsseldorf